wiresurfer/shaishav.kr/.scratch/ideas/iiot-series/Sector Looking Glass - Industrial IOT - Part-1.md

 could reap dividends if its harvested and stored with a bit of love and care.
 We will dive into some challenges in data storage later in this series.

-Now for the issues I want to bring your attention to,
+Now for the issues I want to bring your attention to and the goals I have in mind

 -   Solving the basic skill gap and creating a desire to explore.
-    -   This can only be done by breaking down guarded knowledge silos.
+This can only be done by breaking down guarded knowledge silos.
 -   Learning Path to get upto speed with different aspects of IIoT.
-    -   I want to create a simple path which covers different technologies and shares insights about how these get used in the industry.
+I want to create a simple path which covers different technologies and shares insights about how these get used in the industry.
 -   Common architecture patterns.
--   State of Security in IIoT.
+-   Finally State of Security in IIoT.

+Based on these goals here is the learning path I have in mind

+-   [ ] History of Industrial Automation
+-   [ ] State of IIoT and its applications
+-   [ ] Data collections
+-   [ ] Data transport and Ingestion
+-   [ ] Data Warehousing
+-   [ ] Command and Control
+-   [ ] Building User facing applications

 ## History of Industrial Machines